Tom Cullen

 Thomas Cullen (born 17 July 1985) is a Welsh actor and director.
-He had roles in the independent film Weekend (2011), as Anthony Foyle, Viscount Gillingham in the television series Downton Abbey, and as Sir Landry in the historical drama series Knightfall.
-He also appeared in another historical drama playing the role of Thomas Seymour in Becoming Elizabeth.
+He had roles in the independent film Weekend (2011), as Anthony Foyle, Viscount Gillingham in the television series Downton Abbey, Sir Landry in the historical drama series Knightfall, John Palmer in the BBC crime drama series The Gold, and Ser Luthor Largent in the HBO fantasy drama series House of the Dragon.
+He also played Thomas Seymour in Becoming Elizabeth.

-Early life
+Early life and education

-Cullen was born in Aberystwyth, Wales.
-He is the son of two writers.
-His father is Irish and his mother is English.
+Thomas Cullen was born on 17 July 1985 in Aberystwyth, Wales, the son of two writers.
+His father is Irish and his mother English.
+He has two siblings.
 He spent his early years in Llandrindod Wells and moved to Cardiff at age 12, where he attended Llanishen High School.
-He has two siblings.

-Before pursuing an acting career he was involved in music.
-He graduated from the Royal Welsh College of Music and Drama in 2009 with First Class Honours degree in Acting after spending a year at the Central School of Speech and Drama.
+Before pursuing an acting career, Cullen was involved in music.
+He graduated from the Royal Welsh College of Music and Drama in 2009 with a First Class Honours degree in acting, after spending a year at the Central School of Speech and Drama in London.

 Career

 Acting

 Whilst still in training, Cullen was taken out of the Royal Welsh College of Music and Drama to appear in Daddy's Girl, which won the BAFTA Cymru for Best Film, and to star in Watch Me, which won the BAFTA Cymru for Best Short.
 His stage roles include Gorgio at the Bristol Old Vic, Assembly and A Good Night Out in the Valleys at National Theatre Wales, and The Sanger at Sherman Cymru.
 In 2011, he was named on the Screen International Stars of Tomorrow list.

 Cullen starred in the 2011 film Weekend as Russell, a Nottingham lifeguard.
 Weekend collected numerous awards including the Grand Jury award at the Nashville Film Festival and Best Achievement in Production at the British Independent Film Awards.
 Cullen won Most Promising Newcomer at the British Independent Film Awards and Best Actor at the Nashville Film Festival in 2011 for his role as Russell.
 His television roles include Jonas in Black Mirror.
 He starred as Wulfric in the 2012 miniseries World Without End.
 He had a recurring role as Mary Crawley's suitor Anthony Foyle (the Viscount Gillingham) in Downton Abbey.

-Recent films include Desert Dancer, the story of Iranian dancer Afshin Ghaffarian, who risked his life to become a dancer despite a nationwide dancing ban, and the science fiction The Last Days on Mars, based around the first crewed mission to Mars.
-Upcoming films include Happily Ever After, No Compass in the Wilderness, A Hundred Streets opposite Idris Elba and Gemma Arterton, and Mine opposite Armie Hammer.
+He appeared in the films Desert Dancer, the story of Iranian dancer Afshin Ghaffarian, who risked his life to become a dancer despite a nationwide dancing ban, and the science fiction The Last Days on Mars, based around the first crewed mission to Mars.